leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 Internal delivery fleets are those that are run and dispatched internally within a company.

-Internal fleets have the advantage of being easily accessible and companies can deploy [**delivery tractics to grow operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/) or adjust strategies quickly to meet new consumer needs.
+Internal fleets have the advantage of being easily accessible and companies can deploy [**delivery tactics to grow operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/) or adjust strategies quickly to meet new consumer needs.

 But most importantly, you have control over the quality of the delivery experience that your delivery agents provide.